 How Does a Vacuum Thermos Work?

 Simply put, a thermos bottle has a double-walled container inside of it.
-The air between the outer and inner wall of the bottle is sucked out during construction, which creates a vacuum in that in-between space.
+The air between the outer and inner walls of the bottle is sucked out during construction, which creates a vacuum in that in-between space.

 As Scottish scientist James Dewar already found out back in 1892, a vacuum is, by far, the best insulator you could possibly find.